 Firstly go and download the Valentine’s Day printable by clicking on the download box at the bottom of the page.

 Then print it off onto paper or card.

-That’s it really – an easy one this week!
+That’s it really – an easy one!

 How Your Children Can Play This Valentine’s Day I Spy Game